 We have another homeschool co-op that meets at our church on Fridays, or meets off-campus at a museum or a zoo for a homeschool outing.
 For more info, visit with Beki Hughes or Leslie Korman.

 On Wednesday nights, we have a Bible study for teens through AWANA's Journey curriculum.
-It starts at 6:30 and finishes up at 7:30, meeting in the garage classroom on the north side of the building.
+It starts at 6:30 and finishes up at 7:30, meeting in the big classroom in the main hall downstairs.

 Bible Lunch Tuesday

 Because the high school is right next door to the church, every Tuesday during the school year, at 11:25 and at 12:50, we welcome the students to join us for lunch.
 We feed them good food and a devotional from the Word of God.
 A few other churches in our community partner in this ministry, but it is primarily a ministry of FSBC.

 As Chris Solano's class is encouraged to be attended by all ages, we encourage our middle and high school students to attend this class as well.
 It's at 9:30 Sunday mornings in the northeast classroom downstairs (where Trek is also held).

 We've recently opened up our own food pantry at FSBC.
 Feel free to contribute non-perishable food items.
 We also have a freezer to store frozen goods.
 This ministry helps to care for those struggling to make ends meet in our church and in our community.

 Mothers of Pre-Schoolers is a well-known ministry reaching out to community moms.
 Our MOPS group meets during the school year on the first and third Wednesdays of each month beginning at 9:00 downstairs in the fellowship hall.

 We often get inquiries about using the building for other events, weddings and funerals among the most common.
 Requests will be determined on a case-by-case basis, taking into consideration factors such as other scheduled engagements and availability of staff.
 First priority is given to requests made by members of our church.